snowch/biginsight-examples/README.md

 See the 5 minute demo at the end of the README to watch an example of setting up the biginsight-examples project and then run 'ls /' on the cluster using the Knox webHdfs API.

+Also see [this repository](https://github.com/snowch/bluemix-spark-submit-examples/blob/master/README.md) for example projects for Apache Spark on Bluemix.

 *********************************************************************

 ### Pre-requisites